ontola/home/_posts/2018-07-03-a-brief-introduction-to-linked-data.md

 </div>
 ```

-The Turtle, JSON-LD and HTML+RDFa each contain the same RDF triples and can be automatically converted into each other.
+The Turtle, JSON-LD, and HTML+RDFa each contain the same RDF triples and can be automatically converted into each other.
 You can try this [for yourself](http://rdf-translator.appspot.com/) and discover even more RDF serialization formats, such as microformats, RDF/XML (don't use this, [please](https://github.com/mhausenblas/rdfxml.info/blob/master/input/RDF-XML%20sucks%20-%20praise%20and%20damnation.txt)) and N-Triples.

 The number of serialization options for RDF might be a bit intimidating, but you shouldn't feel the need to understand and know every single one.